shubranshu-arpan/shubranshu-arpan/README.md

 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on UIU ROBOTIES
 - 📫 reach me shubranshupodderarpan112@gmail.com
-- 😄 Pronouns: he/him
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: explore new place
+- ⚡ Fun fact: Explore New Place

 <!---
 shubranshu-arpan/shubranshu-arpan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.